SuyashLakhotia/TechInterview/6 - Concurrency in Java.md

 > Adapted from the [Oracle tutorial](https://docs.oracle.com/javase/tutorial/essential/concurrency/index.html) on Java concurrency.

 In concurrent programming, there are two basic units of execution - processes & threads.
 A process has a self-contained execution environment and is often seen as synonymous with programs and applications (though this may not be true).
 Inter-process communication usually happens via pipes or sockets as processes have their own memory space.
 Threads, on the other hand, exist within a process (each process has at least one) and share the process's resources.
-From the application programmer's point of view, you start with just one `main` thread (not counting "system" threads for memory management, signal handling etc.), which has the ability to create new threads.
+From the application programmer's point of view, you start with just one `main` thread (not counting "system" threads for memory management, signal handling, etc.), which has the ability to create new threads.

 ## Thread Objects